Exclusive: China may pare back 'divisive' eastern Europe summits

 Besides China, the 16 countries that participate in the summits include EU members Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia and Slovenia, as well as non-EU states Albania, Bosnia and Herzegovina, Macedonia, Montenegro and Serbia.

-These countries have seen the summits as a way to lure Chinese investment in roads, railways, power stations and other infrastructure as part of Beijing’s “Belt and Road” plan to build transport and trade links in more than 60 countries.
+These countries have seen the summits as a way to lure Chinese investment in roads, railways, power stations and other infrastructure as part of Beijing’s“Belt and Road” plan to build transport and trade links in more than 60 countries.

 Enthusiasm remains strong in non-EU states like Serbia, which do not have access to EU structural or cohesion funds.

 Hungary has also been a champion of the format.
-Prime Minister Viktor Orban said in January: “We need capital to build new roads and pipelines.
+Prime Minister Viktor Orban said in January:“We need capital to build new roads and pipelines.
 If the EU is unable to provide enough capital, then we will simply collect it in China.”

 Nevertheless, Tamas Matura, a professor at Corvinus University in Budapest, said the expected tsunami of Chinese investment into Hungary had not materialized.